-The Green Line Extension may benefit the City of Somerville in many ways, but it may also cause displacement of low- and moderate-income residents, finds this critical report released February 11 by the Metropolitan Area Planning Council (MAPC) in partnership with the City of Somerville, Somerville Community Corporation, Somerville Transportation Equity Partnership (STEP), Friends of the Community Path, and Massachusetts Smart Growth Alliance.
+The Green Line Extension may benefit the City of Somerville in many ways, but it may also cause displacement of low- and moderate-income residents, finds this critical report released February 2014 by the Metropolitan Area Planning Council (MAPC) in partnership with the City of Somerville, Somerville Community Corporation, Somerville Transportation Equity Partnership (STEP), Friends of the Community Path, and Massachusetts Smart Growth Alliance.

-After meaningfully engaging over 1000 people to create and prioritize community principles for the Green Line Corridor through our CCP initiative, Link Somerville is excited to introduce the Link Somerville Equity Standards – a set of community-generated metrics for good development in Somerville with respect to local jobs, open space, mobility, affordable housing, and land use.
+Link Somerville Equity Standards: After meaningfully engaging over 1,000 people to create and prioritize community principles for the Green Line Corridor through our CCP initiative, Link Somerville is excited to introduce the Link Somerville Equity Standards – a set of community-generated metrics for good development in Somerville with respect to local jobs, open space, mobility, affordable housing, and land use.
 The Link Somerville Equity Standards bring together different groups over a common agenda so that important work in our community is not done in isolation, but instead reinforced through collaboration.

-This report was prepared for SCC by Reconnecting America, the Center for Transit-Oriented Development.
-The report analyzes and offers strategy ideas to address the major impact the new Green Line Corridor and Assembly Square T-stop will have on land uses and development.
+Somerville Equitable Transit-Oriented Development Strategy: This report was prepared for SCC by Reconnecting America, the Center for Transit-Oriented Development.
+The report analyzes and offers strategy ideas to address the major impact the new Green Line Corridor and Assembly Square T-stop wi have on land uses and development.

 Great Neighborhoods worked with a coalition of community groups (Somerville Community Development Corporation, East Broadway Main Streets Groundworks Somerville, STEP, MAPC) and the City of Somerville to revitalize the areas in East Somerville along the Broadway Corridor leading to a renovated Sullivan Square and Assembly Square transit stations.
 This project and report presents many opportunities for economic revitalization and the creation of new public spaces in this community.

-Report on Summary of Results of the Community Workshop on the Green Line Extension Through Somerville and Medford
+Community Corridor Planning: Green Line Extension Through Somerville and Medford: Report on Summary of Results of the Community Workshop on the Green Line Extension Through Somerville and Medford.
+June 2010